peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeFilter.md

 <b>Return Value:</b>

+ `true
- `true` if the given CBOR major type matches a major type allowed by this filter; otherwise,  `false` .
+      ` if the given CBOR major type matches a major type allowed by this filter; therwise, `false ` .

 <a id="NonFPSimpleValueAllowed"></a>
 ### NonFPSimpleValueAllowed